Here is how a good statement of work can guarantee project success…

 One more thing that you need to put at the back of your mind while preparing the document is that you are going to work with people from various disciplines.
 This set of people may not understand you when you start speaking your jargon.
 You have to use a language that every stakeholder will understand.
 The language must be consistent and it must be very simple for an ordinary person to understand.
 The language must be consistent and it must be very simple for an ordinary person to understand.

 #2 External contract

-This will help you to sought for the external contractors early enough so that it will not affect the deadline for the commencement of the project.
+This will help you to seek for the external contractors early enough so that it will not affect the deadline for the commencement of the project.

-In determining whether external sellers will be needed, you have to determine the external sellers performance requirement as well as knowing if the external performer will have problem after sales service.
+In determining whether external sellers will be needed, you have to determine the external seller’s performance requirement as well as knowing if the external performer will have a problem after sales service.
 Of course, this comes with a price.